Copyright law of South Africa: Copyright term

 For literary, musical and artistic works, except for photographs, the copyright term in South Africa is fifty years from the end of the year of the author's death, or fifty years from publication if it is first published after the author's death.
 For photographs, films and computer programs, the term is fifty years from first publication, or fifty years from creation if not published within fifty years.
 For sound recordings, broadcasts, programme-carrying signals and published editions, it is fifty years from first publication or transmission.

 Anonymous works are protected for the shorter of fifty years from first publication or fifty years from the year when it is reasonable to presume the author is dead.
 For works with multiple authors, the fifty years from death are calculated from the death of the last author to die.
 Government works are protected for fifty years from first publication.

-Commissioned Works
+Commissioned works

 Generally, ownership of a protected work vests in the author of the work.
 Section 21(1)(c) of the Act, however, creates a statutory default vesting copyright in certain works in the party commissioning the work rather than in the author.

 Section 21(1)(c) states: "(c) Where a person commissions the taking of a photograph, the painting or drawing of a portrait, the making of a gravure, the making of a cinematograph film or the making of a sound recording and pays or agrees to pay for it in money or money's worth, and the work is made in pursuance of that commission, such person shall, subject to the provisions of paragraph (b), be the owner of any copyright subsisting therein by virtue of section 3 or 4."

+Exclusive rights of copyright

+Sections 6, 7, 8, 9, 10, 11, 11A and 11B of the Act set out the exclusive rights of copyright in the respective classes of works that are eligible for copyright.
+These exclusive rights are a closed list of exclusive rights to do or to authorize the doing of certain acts in respect of those works in South Africa, which acts are often referred to as “restricted acts”.

+These rights vest in the owner of the copyright in the respective work.
+If a person other than the copyright owner wishes to undertake a restricted act in respect of a given work protected by copyright and that act is not covered by an exception (see below), that person must obtain the permission (i.e. authorization) of the copyright owner or the owner’s authorized agent.
+The owner or their agent could grant permission against payment.
+It is therefore copyright’s requirement for the owner’s authorization to carry out a restricted act with their work that triggers the potential for remuneration of the owner for the use of their work.
+Carrying out a restricted act without this authorization or licence constitutes an infringement of copyright.

+The most notable restricted acts are the following: